Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 And that suggests that subsidies might solve the problem.

-Pardon me, something that's necessary as Russia's population is an absolute uh in an absolute decline.
+Pardon me, something that's necessary as Russia's population is in an absolute decline.

-Meanwhile, the U.S. uh commentator John Gibson calling for a procreation, not recreation.
+Meanwhile, the U.S. commentator John Gibson calling for a procreation, not recreation.

 But I think that attitude is part of the problem.

-Procreation, not recreation, as an old timer once reportedly said in response to the make love not war slogan, hell, in my mind we did both.
+Procreation, not recreation, as an old timer once reportedly said in response to the make love, not war slogan.

-So the uh the b the bottom line here is that uh nowadays children don't get the same treatment that they did in the past.
+So the bottom line here is that nowadays, children don't get the same treatment that they did in the past.

-Uh I've heard repeatedly that my state's uh Department of Children's Services considers it neglect to leave a nine-year-old alone in the house for any time at all.
+I've heard repeatedly that my state's Department of Children's Services considers it neglect to leave a nine-year-old alone in the house for any time at all.

 If you go back to the early days of the country, as soon as the kid was able to hit the field and plow the field and walk behind the mule, the kid was doing it.